Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 - Learn rules & follow them carefully
 - proper diet: always pray & read word
 - Train to avoid losing b/c of fatigue
-- Anticipate attacks by knowing devil's strategies so you r prepared so they will be less succussful
+- Anticipate attacks by knowing devil's strategies so you r prepared so they will be less successful
 ### Continuous struggle
 - Not time outs: must always be on guard b/c Satan never rests
+	- Satan always counterattack w/ a move of his own when u make a move for God
 - Intimate, face to face, personal contact w/ enemy
 - Not a team sport: no other beleiver can take ur place in indiv. battle
 ### Stalling